smorad/um_cisc_7026/lecture_1_intro.typ

 ]

 #slide(title: [Brief Chat])[
-  I would like to get an understanding of why you have enrolled in this course/program. #pause
+  I will tell you about myself, and why I am interested in deep learning #pause

+  Then, *you* will tell me why you are interested in deep learning #pause

-  It will help me alter the course towards your goals. #pause
+  It will help me alter the course towards your goals ]

-  First, let me introduce myself and my interests in deep learning.
+#slide(title: [Brief Chat])[
+  I was always interested in space and robotics #pause

+  #side-by-side[#cimage("figures/lecture_1/az.jpg", height: 60%)][#cimage("figures/lecture_1/speer.png", height: 60%)]
 ]

+#slide[
+  After school, I realized much of the classical robotics that we learn in school *does not work* in reality #pause

+  #cimage("figures/lecture_1/curiosity.jpg", height: 50%) #pause

+  Today's robots are stupid -- important robots are human controlled ]

+#slide[
+  Since then, I have focused on creating less stupid robots #pause

+  #side-by-side[#cimage("figures/lecture_1/cambridge.jpg", height: 70%)][#cimage("figures/lecture_1/robomaster.jpg", height: 70%)] #pause

+  Robots that *learn* from their mistakes
+]

+#slide[
+  I am interested in *deep learning* because I want to make smarter robots #pause

+  There are many tasks that humans do not like to do, that robots can do #pause

+  #v(2em)
+  #align(center)[What do you want to learn?
+Why?]
+]

-#slide(title: [Brief Chat])[
+// #slide(title: [Brief Chat])[
-  I am interested in Deep Learning because I think it is the most promising approach for automating tasks that we do not want to do #pause
+//   I am interested in Deep Learning because I think it is the most promising approach for automating tasks that we do not want to do #pause

-  I am interested in *deep reinforcement learning* and *memory* #pause
+//   I am interested in *deep reinforcement learning* and *memory* #pause
-  - Reinforcement learning trains agents that know how to interact with the world #pause
+//   - Reinforcement learning trains agents that know how to interact with the world #pause
-  - Memory gives them the ability to remember your favorite food, where the agents live, etc #pause
+//   - Memory gives them the ability to remember your favorite food, where the agents live, etc #pause

-  I am interested in this course because it enables me to continue my research #pause
+//   I am interested in this course because it enables me to continue my research #pause

-  #align(center)[What are you here to learn?
+//   #align(center)[What are you here to learn?
 What interests you?]
-]
+// ]

 #slide(title: [Brief Chat])[
-  I am looking for PhD students focusing on deep reinforcement learning and robotics #pause
+  I am starting a lab, and looking for research students focusing on deep reinforcement learning and robotics #pause

-  If you finish the course and find it too easy, send me an email! #pause
+  If you finish the course and find it too easy, send me an email!

-  Strong background in robotics is desired #pause
 ]

 #slide(title: [Overview])[